 While the fresh fruit is stellar, mangos are also delicious baked, poached or sautéed.
 They're used extensively in ethnic cuisines (think Indian, Malaysian and Thai) and are a natural for fusion dishes, where their cool sweetness dances off the spice of chili peppers, ginger and curries.
 You'll find them in salsas, pickles, smoothies and martinis, sauces and dressings, muffins, cakes, bruschetta, cold soups, ice cream and sherbet.
 Like papayas, mangos contain the tenderizing enzyme papain, so they work particularly well in marinades, too.

-Mangos pair beautifully with grains, seafood (try Scallop Mango Ceviche), pork, and poultry (as in this Grilled Chicken with Mango Salad).
+Mangos pair beautifully with grains, seafood, pork (try Roast Pork with Mango Chutney), and poultry (as in this Grilled Chicken with Mango Salad).
 A mango can perk up just about any salad.
-It adds contrasting color, texture and flavor in this Raspberry, Avocado, and Mango Salad.
+It adds contrasting texture and flavor in this Mango Avocado Pasta Salad.
 And it's the ideal complement to black and white beans in a Mango Bean Salad.

 Almonds, peanuts, pistachios and macadamia nuts also partner well with the tropical fruit, as do berries, coconut, lime, papaya, and avocado.
 Mango also enlivens veggies, such as spinach, bell peppers, onions and yams.
 Consider flavoring your cool mango with warm spices, such as cloves, ginger, star anise, chili peppers, paprika, cardamom, salt, black pepper and curry powder.
 Find more ways to enjoy mangos.